The Interruption

 I tried to say help.
 I could not.

-The interruption lasted less than a minute.
+It lasted less than a minute.

 My wife was downstairs.